New Year's Eve: Slovenia

 As in the other constituents of SFR Yugoslavia, Christmas and other religious holidays were abolished by the communist government in the mid-1940s, with the New Year promoted as a secular holiday in the place of Saint Nicholas Day and Christmas.
-Grandfather Frost is refereed to in Slovenian as "Dedek Mraz", and was originally billed as having come from Siberia.
+Ded Moroz is referred to in Slovenian as "Dedek Mraz", and was originally billed as having come from Siberia.
 After Yugoslavia broke from the Eastern Bloc, the character was stated to come from the Triglav mountain instead, and artist Maksim Gaspari created a new depiction of Dedek Mraz in traditional Slovenian apparel.

 Saint Nicholas Day and Christmas were reinstated as holidays after the end of communist rule.